Interactive video offers a way forward for retail

 Branching videos-a kind of choose-your-own-adventure style of interactive video-can allow a viewer to select additional garments to style their own outfit or to build a complete makeup look.
 Think of it as a far more effective version of “products you may also like”.

-Find ways to give online customers the same level of engagement they get in store and all of a sudden they’re coveting (and buying) four items instead of one.
+Find ways to give online customers the same level of engagement they get in store and all of a sudden they’re coveting (and buying) four items instead of one, maximising their retail interactions.

 Creating maximum impact